Ricky Vanasco: Los Angeles Dodgers

 On June 1, 2023, Vanasco was traded to the Los Angeles Dodgers in exchange for Luis Valdez.
 After one start for the rookie–level Arizona Complex League Dodgers, Vanasco surrendered two runs in an inning pitched for the Double–A Tulsa Drillers.
 On June 30, Vanasco was designated for assignment.
 He cleared waivers and was sent outright to Double–A Tulsa on July 5.
 He pitched in 20 games for Tulsa with a 1–4 record and 1.52 ERA and five games for the Triple-A Oklahoma City Dodgers, where he did not allow a run in 5 1/3 innings.
 He became a minor league free agent following the season on November 6.

 On November 16, 2023, Vanasco re–signed with the Dodgers on a one–year, $900,000 major league contract.
 He returned to Oklahoma City to begin the 2024 season but was called up to the majors for the first time on April 15.
 He pitched two scoreless innings that night in his debut against the Washington Nationals and recorded his first major league strikeout of Riley Adams.
 He pitched in one other major league game, on July 13 against the Detroit Tigers, where he allowed three runs on three hits without recording an out.
 In 24 games in Oklahoma City, he was 0–2 with a 4.24 ERA.
 Vanasco was designated for assignment by the Dodgers on July 24.

 Detroit Tigers

 On July 29, 2024, the Dodgers traded Vanasco to the Detroit Tigers in exchange for cash considerations.
 Vanasco was added to the active roster on September 1, as part of the September roster expansion throughout MLB.
 He recorded his first career win five days later in his Tigers debut against the San Diego Padres.
 He made two scoreless appearances for Detroit, striking out no batters in two innings pitched.
 Vanasco was designated for assignment by Detroit on November 19.
 On November 22, the Tigers non–tendered Vanasco, making him a free agent.

 On November 26, 2024, Vanasco re–signed with Detroit on a minor league contract.
 On July 8, 2025, Vanasco was released by the Tigers.
 He re-signed with the organization on a new minor league contract two days later, and was subsequently placed on the 60-day injured list.

+Vanasco was assigned to Triple-A Toledo to begin the 2026 season.
+On May 2, 2026, the Tigers selected Vanasco's contract after Will Vest was placed on the injured list.
+In five appearances for Detroit, he struggled to an 0–1 record and 15.63 ERA with four strikeouts across 6 1/3 innings pitched.
+Vanasco was designated for assignment by the Tigers on August 24.

+Atlanta Braves

+On August 26, 2026, Vanasco was claimed off of waivers by the Atlanta Braves.